grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 ## Distinct Public Names Without CA Certificates

 A server can use many different public hostnames (even per-client, per-connection unique ones) to maximize the anonymity set or for other operational reasons {{!I-D.ietf-tls-esni}}, without having to obtain certificates for each.
-The RPK method (with SPKI pinning) allows the client to authenticate the server's ability to update ECH keys for those public names via a pinned key, rather than via a CA-issued certificate.
+The RPK method allows the client to authenticate the server's ability to update ECH keys for those public names via a key hash, rather than via a CA-issued certificate.
 This was not possible under the original ECH design, which required a valid certificate for any public name used {{!I-D.ietf-tls-esni}}.
-Now, the public name authentication can be achieved by proving possession of the pinned key.
-Section [Public Name Authentication](#public-name-auth) describes how this applies to ECH retry handshakes.

 ## Faster and Safer Key Rotation